Transl8 Documentation

 Click Translate to send all pending items through the four-phase pipeline.
 A progress overlay shows real-time status as batches are processed.
 Translations from the glossary and memory appear instantly; only genuinely new text goes to the API.
 Translation can be paused, resumed, or cancelled mid-batch.

-Translation progress overlay with batch processing and pause/resume
+Translation progress overlay with batch processing — glossary and memory hits applied instantly, only new text sent to the API

 4